 Channel your inner Railway Children | Boat of Garten | Free

 Watch the steam train chug through Boat of Garten and stand on the bridge as it passes underneath.
-Little boys in particular will love watching the goings on here but beware for the nostalgic very loud noise of the train.
+Little kids in particular will love watching the goings on here but beware for the nostalgic very loud noise of the train.
 You can hear it throughout Strathspey when it travels from Aviemore to Broomhill.

 Follow in Queen Victoria’s Footsteps | Braemar | Free